Big Bill (wrestler): Personal life

 Morrissey was in a relationship with fellow wrestler Leah Van Dale, known as Carmella, until 2017.

 Morrissey met his future tag team partner Eric Arndt (Enzo Amore) when they played basketball together at the Cage in Manhattan, New York, nearly 10 years before they reunited in WWE in August 2013.
 Their 15-year friendship ended after Morrissey suffered a legitimate knee injury and Arndt was publicly critical of him for not finishing their match after the injury.
 The two have since reconciled.

 During their time in Florida Championship Wrestling (FCW), Morrisey roomed with fellow wrestler Jonathan Good, known as Dean Ambrose in WWE and Jon Moxley in AEW.
 The two lived together until 2014 while Ambrose had already joined the main roster.
 Morrisey said he enjoyed living with Ambrose, calling it "the best [time] of his life."

 On December 8, 2018, Morrissey suffered an epileptic seizure while at his merchandise table during a House of Hardcore event.
 He was treated by medical personnel while Tommy Dreamer and Bubba Ray Dudley were by his side.
 He was responsive and eventually taken to the hospital.
 Following his seizure, with the help of pro wrestler Diamond Dallas Page, Morissey became sober and got treated for depression.

 On September 14, 2019, Morrissey was involved in an incident backstage at a WrestlePro independent show where he allegedly confronted and tried to fight Joey Janela (who was involved in an incident with Morrissey's tag team partner, Eric Arndt, months earlier) and he also allegedly confronted and spat in the face of independent wrestler Pat Buck.
 According to witnesses, Buck retaliated by punching Morrissey in the face.
 Morrissey was kicked out of the building, and police officers were called after he refused to leave.
 No charges were filed.
 In 2021, both Morrissey and Janela have made amends.

-Since April 2021, Morrissey has been in a relationship with AEW backstage interviewer, Lexy Nair, who is the stepdaughter of the WWE Hall of Fame member, Diamond Dallas Page.
+Since April 2021, Morrissey has been in a relationship with AEW interviewer Lexy Nair, who is also the stepdaughter of Diamond Dallas Page.

+They got engaged on December 24, 2022.
+They would get married in December 2024 in Mexico.